Call for appointment:410-225-8301 410-225-8301

 According to the American Lung Association, lung cancer has an 88 percent survival rate when caught early and treated.

-Current or former smokers (past 15 years) between ages 50-80 are eligible for lung cancer screening.
+Current or former smokers (20 years or more) between ages 50-80 are eligible for lung cancer screening.

 Proper sleep allows your body to repair and regrow tissue, build bone and muscle, and strengthen your immune system.